 As an artist, my main interest is in the relationship between color and light.
-In the Aurora Series, I try to capture the extraordinary clarity and range of color in the dawn sky.
-Recently I have also begun to explore reflections of light and color in the rainy streets of New York at night.
+In 2010, after discovering the extraordinary clarity and range of color in the early dawn sky,

 After high school, I attended London University for two years and then transferred to Harvard.
-After graduating I established my own business buying and selling art and antiques, though I continued to draw and paint in my spare time.
-About fifteen years ago it became clear to me that painting was becoming my major interest.
-After taking some refresher courses, I closed my business and concentrated on painting.
+After graduating I established a business buying and selling art and antiques, though I always continued to draw and paint.
+About twenty years ago it became clear to me that painting was my major interest.
+After taking some refresher courses, I closed my business to concentrate full time on painting.
+My paintings have been exhibited locally and in New York and have sold in both America and Britain.

 Studio Location Details: